tjmahr/tjmahr.github.io/_posts/2021-02-26-random-effects-penalized-splines-same-thing.md

 One consequence of this relationship is that you can walk this relation
 backwards: You can fit a simple random effects using a basis matrix and penalty matrix.
-Indeed, mgcv provides a [random effects (`"re"`) smoother](https://rdrr.io/cran/mgcv/man/random.effects.html) basis so we can estimate our mixed model from above using a smooth.
+Indeed, mgcv provides a [random effects (`"re"`) smoother][mgcv-re] basis so we can estimate our mixed model from above using a smooth.

 ```r